 Spreading the Warmth's beginning took root on an icy day in December 2013.
 That morning I got out my knitted items and realized that I had knitted five scarves and had nobody to give them to.
 My husband Scott and I were about ready to visit his mom in the hospital.
 At that moment Something told me to take those extra scarves along with me, and the rest is the miraculous God-thing.
 On the way to the hospital and back, my husband and I found five very cold people: a young man who stood shivering outside a bus shelter, a middle-aged nurse walking to her car in the hospital parking lot, a one-legged man standing waiting for a bus who I trudged across the snow to get to, a woman walking back home carrying groceries after shopping at Fiesta, and a child who was with her mother and sister walking home from the grocery story.
 As I gave a handmade scarf to each of them, the words I made this for you came out of my mouth.
 Their responses were priceless.
 At that moment, that scarf was one of the greatest gifts they could receive.
 And it was a "random act of kindness" that they hopefully will pass on in some form...and the ripple effect will make this world a better place, one scarf at a time.

 Initially, I only shared this scarf story with my closest friend Janis.
 But she shared it with her mom and her mom's friends who decided they also wanted to knit scarves for people who needed them.
 And at Holley's Yarn Shoppe, the story quickly spread, and many more wanted to join in.
-We added Saturday Knit Nights in September of 2014, and they were quickly a big success.
+We added Second-Saturday Knit Nights in September of 2014, and they were quickly a big success.
 By the fall of 2017, just three years after our first Saturday Knit Night, we had a mailing list of over 200 people who received our monthly newsletters, and we had collectively distributed over 3000 scarves to people in the Dallas area and throughout the United States.
-A Spreading the Warmth club had started at St. Mark's School of Texas where boys in the middle and upper schools learned to knit; then they distributed their scarves to those in need in the surrounding community.
-A sister organization was also formed outside of Denver and several people led the distribution of scarves in often-cold Colorado,
+A Spreading the Warmth club had begun at St. Mark's School of Texas where boys in the middle and upper schools learned to knit; then they distributed their scarves to those in need in the surrounding community.
+A sister organization was also formed outside of Denver and several people lead the distribution of scarves in often-cold Colorado,

 How gratifying it has been to see that in a few years my health challenge was used as a catalyst to form this organization!
 We would love to have your help as we continue to grow and spread even more warmth, love, and kindness.
 If you would like to join us, please e-mail us at firstname.lastname@example.org.